Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Sprinkle a circle around the bowl of talcum powder.
 Ants will not cross it.

 If the chalk line around the bowl worked the first time, try it again.
 Keep re-newing the chalk line.
-Possibly what ever is keeping the ants away from it is drying out or disappearing is some way.
-It's worth a try.

 I have cats and dogs.
 My house was built on what used to be orange groves and I was told that I would always have an ant problem.
 I put the food bowls inside a container of water, such as a container lid or a large tray.
 This works great.
 While I still have an ant problem, the pets don't.